 For years I have enjoyed helping writers finesse their manuscripts through thoughtful and informed feedback.
 I always feel honored to be part of a story’s evolution and a writer’s self-confidence, so it seems natural to expand my offerings in this broader way.
 I would be delighted to help you, too.

-* I have worked with multiple editors on a variety of projects, both trade and educational.
+* As an author, I have worked with multiple editors on a variety of projects, both trade and educational.
+I’ve written for magazines and newspapers, too.

 * I currently have five published books, two additional forthcoming titles, and others (various genres) in progress.
 Click here to learn more about my most recent acclaimed picture book biography, Step Right Up: How Doc and Jim Key Taught the World About Kindness (Lee and Low, 2016).

-* I have unique expertise in picture book biographies and nonfiction, though I adore fiction picture books and chapter books, too.
+* I have unique expertise in picture book biographies and nonfiction, though I adore fiction picture books, chapter books, and novels, too.

 * I have taught and mentored writers through SCBWI events, in various critique groups, as former critique group coordinator for Austin SCBWI, and as a teacher for The Writing Barn.